 The renovation replaced the former shelter’s dormitory-style housing with 12 high-efficiency apartments and, by utilizing a nearby second building, additional administrative office space, a conference room, and a kitchen as well.
 The residents at Prospect Place receive ongoing case management services.

-Prospect Place is currently the only facility providing permanent supportive housing for men in Baltimore County.
+On its opening date in 2015, Prospect Place was the only facility providing permanent supportive housing for men in Baltimore.